0xPix3l/obsidian/Linux/IKE (IPsec)/Enumeration.md

 > Think of it (valid transformation) as a **secret handshake** with very specific rules.
 For two people to successfully complete the handshake, they must both agree on every single step in the same order.
 If one person expects a fist bump and the other offers a high-five, the handshake fails.

+the last line is important, return to the blog to understand it but here we have `1 returned handshake; 0 returned notify` so we already found the right transformation.